What is the cornea?

 The form of treatment used depends on whether there is a corneal abrasion, corneal ulcer, or descemetocele present.

 If a deep corneal ulcer or a descemetocele is present, steps must be taken to protect the eye and to promote healing.
-Since cats do not wear eye patches well, surgery may be required to protect the injury!
+Since cats do not wear eye patches well, surgery may be required to protect the injury and allow for normal healing.
 Often, the surgeon will suture the third eyelid over the ulcer, or suture the eyelids together for a few days.
-In some cases, dead or dying cells may build up along the edges of the ulcer, preventing normal healing; if this occurs, surgical debridement and/or a grid keratectomy (removal of the dead and dying tissue) will be necessary so that healing can occur.
+In some cases, dead or dying cells may build up along the edges of the ulcer, preventing normal healing; if this occurs, surgical debridement and/or a grid keratectomy (removal of the dead and dying corneal tissue) will be necessary so that healing can occur.
 Your veterinarian will choose the most appropriate surgical technique or combination of techniques for your cat.

 Can a corneal abrasion progress to become an ulcer or a descemetocele?